 All NEOs participate in the Halliburton Retirement and Savings Plan, which is the defined contribution benefit plan available to all eligible U.S. employees.
-The matching contributions included in the Supplemental Table: All Other Compensation detail the amounts we contributed on behalf of each NEO under the plan.
+The matching contributions amounts we contributed on behalf of each NEO are included in the Supplemental Table: All Other Compensation.